billagee/blog.likewise.org/content/2013-09-17-using-curl-to-access-bugzillas-xml-rpc-api.markdown

----
-layout: post
-title: "Using cURL to Access Bugzilla's XML-RPC API"
+Title: Using cURL to Access Bugzilla's XML-RPC API
-date: 2013-09-17 14:43
+Date: 2013-09-17 14:43
-comments: true
-categories:
----
+Tags: curl
+Slug: using-curl-to-access-bugzillas-xml-rpc-api

-Today I had the chance to briefly explore <a href="http://www.bugzilla.org/docs/tip/en/html/api/">Bugzilla's API</a>.
+Today I had the chance to briefly explore <a target="_blank" href="https://bugzilla.readthedocs.io/en/latest/api/index.html">Bugzilla's API</a>.

 I used curl to experiment with the XML-RPC API a bit - in the end I just scratched the surface of what's possible, but it was interesting nonetheless.